packages

 galah

-The ALA contains both national and state-based conservation status lists.
-For example, if we want to use the Victorian Restricted Species list, we can perform a text search for available lists using the term “victoria” with search_all(lists, "victoria")
+The ALA contains both national and state-based threatened and sensitive lists.
+For example, if we want to use the Victorian Restricted Species list, which is the list of species in Victoria for which all records have been generalised, we can perform a text search for available lists using the term “victoria” with search_all(lists, "victoria").

 species_list_uid listName description listType dateCreated lastUpdated